 Mind Body & Soul Ezine Book Review: The Secret Scroll - by Andrew Sinclair.
 With colour photos and hand-drawings, acknowledgements and notes.
-Introduction biography by Andrew Sinclair.
+Introduction biography of the author by the author.
 218 pages.
+2002

 I received this book in the post with a request for an honest review!
 It begins with a beautiful story from 1330 and of the heart of Robert the Bruce, being taken to Jerusalem for burial by an ancestor of the author.
 Much of the St Clair family history goes back far beyond 1,000 years to the lands of the river Epte in Normandy.
 We read of the Gnostics, and the connection between the Templars and Freemasons, hidden knowledge, mysticism, hermetic and cabalistic knowledge, and how the Kirkwall scroll of Orkney, now in a Masonic lodge on an island in the North Atlantic, holds the key to many of the greatest mysteries, such as the Ark of the Covenant, the Garden of Eden, and the Grail itself and how geometric designs were learnt from mosques in the holy land.
 The remains of Templars were often interred in the position of the skull over crossed leg bones, a position which I found extraordinary, like much else in this book.